ray-project/ray/doc/source/serve/dev-workflow.md

 ## Testing on a remote cluster

 When making the transition from your local machine to a remote cluster, you'll need to make sure your cluster has a similar environment to your local machine--files, environment variables, and Python packages, for example.
-During development, you can use {ref}`Runtime Environments<runtime-environments>` to manage this in a flexible way.
+During development, you can use {ref}`Runtime Environments<runtime-environments>` to manage these dependencies.

 See [Ray Client](ray-client-under-construction) for more information on the Ray address specified here by the `--address` parameter.